AlexKalopsia/timelnr/README.md

 1. Edit the CSS files you want to change
 2. Edit the labels colors from the Labels page of the sheet
-3. Restart the Docker container with `docker restart mgt`
+3. Restart the Docker container with `docker restart timelnr`